 The health department provides oversight for public water supply systems.
 It develops and enforces state drinking water standards and administers the well-head protection program.
 The health department is also responsible for collecting information regarding the concentration of bioaccumulative chemicals in fish and publishing fish consumption advisories.

 The board administers wetland and land conservation programs such as Reinvest in Minnesota (RIM) and the Conservation Reserve Program (CRP).
 The board provides oversight for local watershed planning agencies.

 This department is primarily responsible for regulating agricultural activities that affect water resources.

 With our focus on regional issues, the Met Council offers a unique perspective on water resource management issues.
 We look across municipal and county lines, providing a focus on how regional issues of land use, growth patterns, and regional services affect Twin Cities water resources.

 We review and comment on the watershed plans prepared by watershed management organizations, as well as water management plans prepared by local units of government as a component of their comprehensive plans.

 These districts are local units of government that manage and direct natural resource management programs at the local level.
 Districts work in both urban and rural settings, with landowners and with other units of government, to carry out a program for the conservation, use, and development of soil, water, and related resources.
 One crucial niche districts fill is providing soil and water conservation services to owners of private lands.
 Privately owned lands make up to 78% of the land surface in Minnesota.
 Managing these private lands, whether agriculture, forest, lakes, or urban, is key to Minnesota's quality of life.

 Watershed organizations are local, special-purpose units of government that work to solve and prevent water-related problems.
-The boundaries of each district follow those of a natural watershed and consist of land in which all water flows to one outlet.
+The boundaries of each organization follow those of a natural watershed and consist of land in which all water flows to one outlet.
 The districts are usually named after that watershed.